Have you ever noticed how everyone is getting into meditation?

 What are the positive effects seen with daily meditation?

-Science has proven that the benefits of meditation are too good to ignore.
+Science has proven that the benefits are too good to ignore.
 And while we don’t need to meditate daily to experience its positive effect on your health and happiness, studies have shown that we can unlock even more benefits when we meditate for consecutive days.

 When we meditate, we can enhance our focus and decision-making and lessen our feelings of fear and stress.
 The result: by fundamentally shifting the way we relate to our thoughts and feelings, we can dial down the intensity of emotions that tend to take hold of us, and ultimately experience a greater sense of calm, clarity, and focus in our lives.